strontic/strontic.github.io/xcyclopedia/library/httpapi.dll-947D8289942E31F9FCB2E5F65FF3D0EC.md

 ## Possible Misuse

 *The following table contains possible examples of `httpapi.dll` being misused.
-While `httpapi.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `httpapi.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --